ensdomains/ens-contracts/contracts/wrapper/README.md

 Mirrors the existing registry functionality, allowing you to set owner, resolver and ttl at the same time.

-When called with an owner of `address(0)`, unwraps the name provided it is not Locked and not a .eth second-level name.
+When called with an owner of `address(0)`, unwraps the name provided it is not Locked and not a .arb second-level name.

 ### `setFuses()`
 **Start State**: Emancipated | Locked